mrigakshimishra/Portfolio/Final Project Part 1.md

 **Key Message:** Communities with better access to screenings show higher survival rates.

-**Narrative:** Where early screening programs have been introduced, we’ve seen a measurable improvement in survival rates.
+**Narrative:** Where early screening programs have been introduced, there is a measurable improvement in survival rates.

 ## The Data